 The Last Achaemenid Princess

 As the daughter of prince Oxyathres, the brother of the last Persian king Darius III Codomannus, Amastris was in effect the last surviving Achaemenid princess.
 Although her mother is unknown, the only woman associated with her father is an Egyptian concubine called Timosa.
-After the Battle of Issus (333 BCE), Alexander the Great found Amastris among the other royal and noble women left by Darius at Damascus.
+After the Battle of Issus (333 BCE), Alexander the Great found Amastris among the other royal and noble women.
 During the grand wedding ceremony at Susa almost a decade later (324 BCE), when the Macedonian high commanders were married to Persian and Median women, Alexander gave Amastris to his general Craterus – the only companion besides Hephaestion to wed a Persian princess.
 Historians maintain that Craterus, famously devoted to Macedonian tradition, repudiated Amastris in order to marry Phila, the daughter of the Macedonian regent Antipater.
 As Macedonian royalty and nobility practiced polygamy, Craterus did not have to separate from one wife to marry another.
 Craterus, at any rate, would soon fall in battle (321 BCE).

 Dionysius of Heraclea